frenchja/jaf502/source/_posts/2013-03-11-installing-r-in-linux.markdown

 sudo yum install R
 ```

-Next, you can search for additional R packages in terminal using `yum`:
+Finally, you can search for additional R packages in terminal using `yum`:
 ``` bash Searching for R packages using yum
 yum list R-\*
 ```